Implementation with Uncertain Evidence: Mixed-Strategy Bayesian Nash Implementation

-A key novelty of this argument is in the solution to the central tension when using scoring rules - on the one hand, the scoring rule must be active on all realizations of evidence to elicit the true distribution (otherwise it elicits the distribution conditional on being active, which may not yield truthful elicitation), but on the other hand, we require zero transfers on equilibrium.
+\textbf{Competing Scoring Rules.} A key novelty of this argument is in the solution to the central tension when using scoring rules - on the one hand, the scoring rule must be active on all realizations of evidence to elicit the true distribution (otherwise it elicits the distribution conditional on being active, which may not yield truthful elicitation), but on the other hand, we require zero transfers on equilibrium.
 This is solved by breaking the scoring rule transfer into two parts - a direct part, which incentivizes predictions, and an offset part, which is used to cancel the direct part in equilibrium.
 When an agent makes a prediction, she only controls the direct part, so that from her point of view, the scoring rule is always active.
 This incentivizes her to make truthful predictions about others.
-However, her truthful report is used to discipline other agent's reports about themselves, and this disciplined report is used to offset the scoring rule, so that it does not result in a transfer on equilibrium.
+However, her truthful report is used to discipline other agent's reports about themselves, and this disciplined report is then used to offset the scoring rule, so that it does not result in a transfer on equilibrium.

-Armed with this intermediate result, the second step argues that the report profile must be pure (recall that agents are allowed to mix) and must be consistent with some state $s$.
+\textbf{Consistency.} Armed with this intermediate result, the second step argues that the report profile must be pure (recall that agents are allowed to mix) and must be consistent with some state $s$.
 This step depends on an incentive for evidence presentation which is triggered if agents disagree with each other.
 This is denoted by $\tau ^{1}$ in the proof.
 Broadly, if agents mix, then agents expect disagreement in the distribution reports, and if the message profile is inconsistent (due to such disagreements), then each agent is incentivized to present their maximal evidence.
 Then, from the above intermediate result, we can argue that the message profile cannot be inconsistent, since agents must make truthful reports if all evidence presentation is maximal and truthful reports must, by definition, be consistent with the true state.

-The third step establishes that there cannot be a consensus on a refutable lie.
-We institute a penalty ($\tau ^{4}$ in the proof) which penalizes agents if this commonly agreed upon state $s$ is refuted by another agent.
-There is also a small reward for refuting this consensus (this is implicit within $\tau ^{1}$, which is also activated upon refutation).
-This penalty ($ \tau ^{4}$) is chosen to be large enough to deter agents from agreeing on a refutable lie.
+Figure \ref{BASE_MECH} presents an overview of this step to help fix ideas.